 : Pre-game of St. Rita vs. Loyola football game at St. Rita in Chicago on Friday, October 16 (approximately 7:20 p.m.)

 Jim O’Boye will tell you that he spent a total of 16 years producing the television broadcasts of numerous IHSA sport state final events, including football, girls basketball and boys basketball.
 However, that is a gross understatement, as Jim essentially was the IHSA TV Network for nearly two decades.
-He worked tirelessly at the site on the day of the broadcasts to produce the events, but also personally tried to ensure that the games were seen from East Dubuque to Cairo and everywhere in between.
+He worked tirelessly at the site on the day of the broadcasts to produce the events, but also personally tried to ensure that the games were seen from Beloit to Cairo and everywhere in between.
 A Chicago native (Jim began at Mt.
 Carmel & graduated from Little Flower HS), Jim’s favorite high school sports memory was watching the 1964 state basketball championship game when Pekin beat Cobden.
-That perspective served him well when he came full circle and began producing America’s Original March Madness, which created several other favorite moments, including Staunton’s upset of Hales Franciscan in the 1993 Class A title game, Simeon’s buzzer beater to win the 2006 Class AA championship, watching Candace Parker dunk at the Dundee-Crown Christmas tournament and then lead Naperville Central to a pair of crowns, as well as seeing legendary coaches Dick VanScyoc (Manual) and Gordie Kerkman (West Aurora) win state titles.
-Jim has also served as the PA announcer for home St. Rita football games for over 30 years, a tradition that began when his son was playing football for the Mustangs.
+That perspective served him well when he came full circle and began producing America’s Original March Madness, which created several other favorite moments, including Staunton’s upset of Hales Franciscan in the 1993 Class A title game, Simeon’s buzzer beater to win the 2006 Class AA championship, watching Candace Parker dunk Dundee-Crown Christmas tournament and then lead Naperville Central to a pair of crowns, as well as seeing legendary coaches Dick VanScyoc (Manual) and Gordie Kerkman (West Aurora) win state titles.
 He calls his time overseeing the IHSA TV Network “the greatest job I ever had!”
 Jim says the best part of covering high school sports is “talking with the coaches, the pure enthusiasm the kids have for the game, and usually having a great seat, especially when I produced the IHSA telecasts.”

 Presentation: Pre-game of Mt.
 Carmel vs. St. Rita football game at Gately Stadium in Chicago on Friday, September 18 (approximately 7:25 p.m.)

-Presentation: Pre-game of Springfield HS vs. Chatham Glenwood HS boys basketball game in Central State 8 Boys Basketball Showcase at Prairie Capitol Convention Center on Saturday, December 5 at approximately 2:55 p.m.
+Presentation: Pre-game before Springfield HS vs. Chatham Glenwood HS boys basketball game in Central State 8 Boys Basketball Showcase at Prairie Capitol Convention Center on Saturday, December 5 at approximately 2:55 p.m.